tdhelixx/alexandria-dental-health-site/src/services/implant-supported-dentures.md

 ### Why All-on-Four® Implants Are Different

 The titanium posts used in All-on-Four® implants are smaller than traditional implants, but still strong enough to support an arch of dentures.
 They are called All-on-Four® because an entire arch of artificial teeth, like a denture, is supported with only four implants.
-The implants are designed to fit and fuse to jaw bone even if there is less of it, making All-on-Four® an effective solution for people who want fixed dental implants but aren’t able to get traditional implants.
+The implants are designed to fit and fuse to jaw bone even if there is less of it, making All-on-Four® an effective solution for people who want fixed dental implants but aren't able to get traditional implants.

 ### The All-on-Four® Process